Where to watch UEFA Champions League and Europa League on US TV and streaming

 • Quarterfinals: Tuesday-Wednesday, April 9-10 and April 16-17, with live coverage on B/R Live and TNT at 3 p.m.
 ET

 • Semifinals: Tuesday-Wednesday, April 30-May 1 and May 7-8, with matches on B/R Live and TNT at 3 p.m.
 ET

 • Final: Saturday, June 1, at 3 p.m.
 ET on B/R Live and TNT

 Where to watch UEFA Europa League on US TV

-In a seismic shift in how consumers are offered UEFA Champions League and Europa League matches in the United States, the only Europa League game featured on television will be the final (on TNT and B/R Live on May 29).
-Meanwhile, TNT will televise 46 UEFA Champions League games throughout the season.
+In a seismic shift in how consumers are offered UEFA Champions League and Europa League matches in the United States, the only Europa League game featured on television will be the final (on TNT and B/R Live).
+Meanwhile, TNT will televise many UEFA Champions League games throughout the season.
 That’s in stark contrast to FOX Sports’ coverage of the Champions League where they showed 146 games per season on television.
 For the Europa League, FOX Sports had 205 Europa League matches on TV compared to TNT’s one.

-TNT will televise 46 UEFA Champions League games throughout the season.
+TNT will televise UEFA Champions League games throughout the season.
 Univision broadcasts the Spanish-language coverage of the tournament on US television.

 Games are streamed across fuboTV, B/R Live, Watch TNT and Sling TV.